AxeWP/wp-graphql-gravity-forms/docs/deleting-entries.md

-# Delete an Entry or Draft Entry.
+# Delete an Entry or Draft Entry

 ## Delete an Entry

-You can use the `deleteGravityFormsEntry` mutation to delete an entry.
+You can use the `deleteGravityFormsEntry` mutation to delete a [Gravity Forms entry](https://docs.gravityforms.com/entry-object/).
 The `entryId` of the deleted entry will be in the response.

 ### Example Mutation